Germany Hits 2 Million Infections As WHO Tackles New Strains - UrduPoint

 "When you first met almost a year ago, just 557 cases of the disease we now call Covid-19 had been reported to the WHO," director-general Tedros Adhanom Ghebreyesus said in his opening remarks to the emergency meeting Thursday.

-Progress on administering vaccines has often been slow, such as in the United States, where around 10 million people have received a first shot, even as 4,000 people die from the virus every day.
+Progress on administering vaccines has often been slow.
+India's mammoth immunisation programme will only begin on Saturday.
+In the United States around 10 million people have received a first shot.

 American policymakers were on Thursday focused on addressing the economic damage from the pandemic, with President-elect Joe Biden unveiling a proposal for a $1.9 trillion relief package aimed at revitalising the world's largest economy.